vakas-786/Messaging-App/README.md

 # CryptoChat - A Cryptocurrency Themed Messaging App
 A messaging app built with a react native front end and an AWS Amplify GraphQL API backend.
 Users can also view cryptocurrency news as well as a candlestick chart that displays historical Bitcoin price data.
+You can view a demo of the app <a href='https://youtu.be/BD5KywSTqPM'>here.</a>
 ## Screenshots
 <p float="left">
     <img src='./data/Demo/Chats.png' width=250 />